Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: A Close Relation to the Polynomial Hierarchy

 \begin{theorem} For all levels $k\geq1$, $\dl_{tt}(\sigmacflt{k+1}) = \thetap{k+1}$ holds. \end{theorem}

 \begin{proof} Let $k\geq1$.
 First, we will give a useful characterization of $\thetap{k+1}$ in terms of $\sigmap{k}$ using two different truth-table reductions.
-In a way similar to $\dl_{tt}^{A}$, the notation $\p_{tt}^{A}$ (or $\p_{tt}(A)$) is introduced using polynomial-time DTMs instead of log-space DTMs.
+In a way similar to $\dl_{tt}^{A}$, the notation $\p_{tt}^{A}$ (or $\p_{tt}(A)$) is introduced using polynomial-time DTMs instead of log-space DTMs as underlying reduction machines.

 \begin{claim} For every index $k\in\nat^{+}$, it holds that $\thetap{k+1} = \p_{tt}(\sigmap{k}) = \dl_{tt}(\sigmap{k})$. \end{claim}